Lifestyle and entertainment

 Press release: Anex Theatre Productions presents Like HamletLifestyle and entertainment 2018-04-23

-"Like Hamlet was borne out of a desire to see what the characters in Shakespeare’s Hamlet would do in other spaces, how they would operate divorced from their context, and what would happen they were given an opportunity to speak for themselves, and speak truthfully to their feelings."
+"Like Hamlet was born out of a desire to see what the characters in Shakespeare’s Hamlet would do in other spaces, how they would operate divorced from their context, and what would happen if they were given an opportunity to speak for themselves, and speak truthfully to their feelings."